ga-curriculum/dom-events/concepts/README.md

 Take a quick peek at the [MDN documentation for events](https://developer.mozilla.org/en-US/docs/Web/Events) to see the sheer number of events we can respond to.

+## Knowledge Check

+- What are three examples of DOM events?
+- True or false: when a DOM event occurs, it triggers any JavaScript code that was listening for that event?
+- Can we update the DOM in response to an event?